PyJaipur/100DaysOfCode/gauravrock/README.md

 - also had a hands on some packages of python for ML and datascience such as Matplotlib , pandas etc from datacamp.
 ## Day - -4 : Jan 4th 2019
 - worked with Matplotlib and pandas .These python packages are great when it comes to data visualization and Data munging in python).
+## Day - -5: Jan 5th 2019
+- Read the book Learn python3 the hard way by ZED A. SHAW(a wonderful book to learn the core of python with every great detail)
+## Day - -6 : Jan 6th 2019
+- completed the datacamp's intermediate to python for data science.(it was a great introduction in a very subtle and efficient way to get a glimpse of library like matplotlib and using hacker statistics to solve some data science problem) [here certificate](https://www.datacamp.com/statement-of-accomplishment/course/84d76fa4bda94d6669c16b1e19a36539e1e56046)